The express 1-day service is not currently available to foreign nationals, only Thais.

 *Where possible call the district office first and ask what their requirements are.

 A note for British nationals: You no longer need to file your marriage certificate back in the UK.
-They did away with that requirement a few years ago.
+They did away with this requirement a number of years ago.

 One Last Thing!